 In the same way, he highlighted the pioneer character of the first members of the Church in Cuba and how the work would rest on the basis of their service during these years.

-“My dear brothers and sisters, be of good cheer, despite the difficulties you may have to face, for the Lord has said: ‘Be of good cheer, therefore, and do not fear, for I, the Lord, am with you and will protect you; and you will testify of me, yes Jesus Christ, that I am the Son of the living God; that I was, that I am, and that I am to come,’” (Doctrine and Covenants 68:6), Elder Soares said.
+“My dear brothers and sisters, be of good cheer, despite the difficulties you may have to face,” Elder Soares said.
+“For the Lord has said: ‘Be of good cheer, therefore, and do not fear, for I, the Lord, am with you and will protect you; and you will testify of me, even Jesus Christ, that I am the Son of the living God; that I was, that I am, and that I am to come,’” (Doctrine and Covenants 68:6).

 The conference was attended by about 220 people.
 Some people traveled up to 12 hours from the eastern side of the island for the district conference, reported the Church’s Caribbean Newsroom.

 During the weekend, a special baptismal service on the beach was held for four new members of the Church, including one woman who learned about the Church through social media and received her lessons remotely from the missionaries.

 Since its first meetings with a small group of two or three families in Havana, the Church has grown in Cuba as people share the gospel with family, friends and neighbors.
 Today, the Church has about 400 members organized into three branches and a group that make up the Havana Cuba District.

 Elder Soares delivered a special blessing of love and protection on the members in Cuba, to recognize the Savior Jesus Christ in their lives and move on with strength to serve as true disciples “with joy in your hearts.”